novix-sa/Pyplan/docs/Pyplan Library.md

 ## Main concept
-Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive developed python tools.
+Pyplanlib pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive set of tool developed for Python.

 ## Data Structure
 Based on X-Array objects, with a different approach to index definition and manipulation

 ## Goals
-Pyplanlib aims to become development package for data scientist and businessmen phasing problems where a huge quantity of data needed be analyse and structure.
+Pyplanlib aims to become development package for data scientist and businessmen facing problems where a huge quantity of data needed be analyse and structure.

 Complex problems and sophisticated mathematical operations involving multidimensional arrays should be solved using this library.